 - States what a learner will be able to do upon successful completion of a course, program, service, and/or degree or certificate;

 - Is expressed using active verbs , and as such, incorporates any or all of the domains of learning (cognitive, psychomotor, or affective);

 C. Assessment Method Category-- the major assignment or activity that will be used for assessment (e.g. exam, essay, presentation, performance, survey, project, etc.)

-See the table for a list of direct and indirect methods to assess on the course level.
+See the table for a list of direct and indirect assessment methods.

 D. Assessment Method-- a description of the assignment or activity as well as the scoring method that will be applied and used to gather data (e.g. a rubric, check list, Likert scale, etc.)

-Only a brief description fits directly in TracDat, but any details, or a copy of the assignment as the students would see it, may be loaded into the document repository.
+Only a brief description fits directly in the Platform (formerly Tracdat), but any details, or a copy of the assignment as the students would see it, may be loaded into the document repository.
 Uploaded documents will be available as hyperlinks on the assessment report.

 If you are using an exam or survey, identify which questions apply to which SLOs.
 Similarly, if you are using a rubric, indicate which parts of the rubric apply to which SLOs.

 If sampling, determine procedures in advance to ensure a sufficient random sample.

 E. Success Criterion-- the benchmark level of student achievement that is desired